nurhsans/pocketmoney-vue/README.md

 - Lock some values

 Fixes to implement
 - Percentage and $$ should have only 2 decimal points.

+PV005
+New features to develop:
+- save data in CSV - download-able - Learnt from https://www.javatpoint.com/oprweb/test.jsp?filename=javascript-create-and-download-csv-file1